The Best Primers to Stop Tannin Bleed

 Clear shellac can be used as a stand-alone sealer or as a base coat before applying paint or varnish.

-If you’re worried about how well paint sticks to clear shellac, and if it can provide better adhesion, check out this post on how to paint laminate furniture with and without sanding.
+If you’re worried about how well paint sticks to clear shellac, and if it can provide better adhesion, check out this post on how to paint laminate furniture without sanding.

 Just like BIN shellac based primer, clear shellac has a strong odor and should be used in a well-ventilated area.
 Additionally, it’s flammable and must be kept away from open flames or sparks.

 I personally prefer to spray shellac on with the spray can version.
 It’s the easiest and fastest way to apply it.
 But it’s also the stinkiest way.
 Be sure to wear a respirator and spray it outside.
-Check out our best spray paint primer for wood post if you want to explore other spray paint primer options!
+Check out our best spray paint primer for wood and best spray primer for wood posts if you want to explore other spray paint primer options!

 Furniture Makeovers Using Clear Shellac